justinmahar/react-social-media-embed/README.md

 This component uses the [`react-youtube`](https://www.npmjs.com/package/react-youtube) package to embed content.
 You can specify props for the internal [`YouTube`](https://github.com/tjallingt/react-youtube#usage) component via the `youTubeProps` prop.

-For more options, read the [full documentation for YouTubeEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-youtubeembed--main-example).
+For a live example and more options, read the [full documentation for YouTubeEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-youtubeembed--main-example).

 ### Placeholder